Project ID: SST_2_5

 In England, elite girls’ football has undergone a large restructure in light of issues of accessibility and growth.
 This new structure sees up to 70 Emerging Talent Centres (ETCs) established across England, catering for girls aged between 8 and 16, and enabling 95% of players accessing ETC’s within an hour of their home by 2024, and more than doubling the numbers of girls who are involved.
 However, it remains that accessibility may still be an issue, via enforced marginalisation of communities that are based in urban locations and therefore restricted access to elite football structures, many of whom are from minority ethnic communities.

-Additionally, insight into the girls and women’s football workforce is also necessary, as Bradbury (2017) explains that racialised minorities are excluded from football coaching and management opportunities.
-As a consequence, there may be a lack of cultural understanding and sensitivity towards players, parent and carers (Lusted et al., 2020).
+Additionally, insight into the girls and women’s football workforce is also necessary, as Bradbury (2017) explains that racialised minorities are excluded from football coaching (Rankin-Wright et al., 2017) and management opportunities.
+As a consequence, there may be a lack of cultural understanding and sensitivity towards players, parent and carers within elite environments (Lusted et al., 2020).

 The aims of this research are as follows:

-- Examine the experiences of minority ethnic girls’, and their parents, within both elite and grassroots pathway to better understand issues of access and opportunity.
+- Examine the experiences of minority ethnic girls’ and their parents/carers, within both elite and grassroots pathways to better understand issues of access and opportunity.

-- Explore cultural sensitivity within the elite girls’ football workforce, and how this may impact upon the needs of minority ethnic athletes and parents.
+- Explore cultural sensitivity within the elite girls’ football workforce, and how this may impact upon the needs of minority ethnic athletes and parents/carers.

 How to apply